 A popular new trend called microdosing is emerging, in which the user takes a small dose of a hallucinogen to experience positive effects.
 For example, a microdose of LSD supposedly causes a mood boost, enhanced creativity, and increased mental and physical stimulation.
 However, microdosing can be dangerous.
 Although the dose of LSD is very small, the chances of developing an addiction increase with any exposure to the drug.

 LSD can provide a psychological “trip” for individuals looking to temporarily abandon their reality and relieve stress or boredom.
 It affects users by distorting colors, sounds, and shapes, which can provide a sense of euphoria but can also endanger the mind and body.
-Some of the drug’s short-term effects include:
+Some of the drug’s short-term and long-term effects include:

 An overdose or “bad trip” occurs when an individual takes a toxic amount of LSD.
 However, it is impossible to determine what dosage will lead to an overdose, as an individual’s overall health status and frame of mind greatly affects this.
 Inexperienced users are at greater risk of overdosing because they don’t know the amount they can handle, and the potency of each dose can vary.
 Signs of an overdose include: